monero-project/monero-site/_posts/2017-04-19-an-unofficial-response-to-an-empirical-analysis-of-linkability.md

 # Appendix

-**Figure 5 from the report showing the fraction of deductible outputs.
+**Figure 5 from the report showing the fraction of deducible outputs.
 Notice the large drops following block height 1,000,000, when 0-mixin transactions were prohibited.
 Furthermore, these outputs likely do not include all those used in a singe transaction.
 For instance, for a mixin 9 transaction, 5 may be deduced.
 This means that the transaction would be reported here as deducible, even though it is not traceable.**

 <img src="/blog/assets/linkability-response/figure5.jpg" style="width: 600px;"/>